GoRaleigh

+GoRaleigh is developing a bus rapid transit (BRT) system, covering approximately 20 miles with dedicated bus lanes, traffic signal priority, frequent service, off-board fare collection, and specialized buses with higher capacity.
+The first line, the New Bern Avenue Corridor, is scheduled to begin construction in 2025 and open by 2028.
+Other corridors are also in various stages of development.

 History

 Early days

 Previous to the GoRaleigh system, Carolina Power & Light Company provided public transit to the city, starting in 1886 with mule-drawn vehicles and covering routes in 1 sqmi of central Raleigh.
 In 1891, the mule-drawn service came to an end, and the electric streetcar service began.
 The streetcars served several routes, covering about 2 sqmi of the city.
 Due to rapid advances in automotive technology at that time, in 1933 all electric streetcar services ended, replaced by gasoline-powered buses.
 Ridership remained strong until the 1950s, when the popularity of private vehicles began to reduce transit ridership nationwide.